 Leading language bias is when a question or task uses certain wording or terminology that provides a hint for a particular response or behaviour.
 It is an easy bias to spot and overcome through practice and experience.
 A researcher’s script should contain open questions and be proofread by a colleague.
 Proofreading and piloting your research session is the best way to overcome leading language as your pilot test respondent can highlight any words that could lead them to a response.

 A portion of user research requires participants to recall past events or tasks to understand how they behaved at the time.
 This can incur what is known as recall bias, as some memories may be more prominent than others, meaning some behaviours or events are not mentioned.
 Mitigate against this by applying best practice: review your questions carefully to ensure they are understood and allow participants enough time to recall long-term memories.
 Factor in additional time to allow for this.
 Use intentional silence and ask good questions to surface natural thoughts and feelings.

-Becoming aware of bias and its potential to influence research is the first step to overcome it.
+Becoming aware of bias and its potential to influence research is the first step to overcoming it.
 Do not shy away from it, rather develop an awareness and understanding of it.
-Remember that the role of the researcher is to become a neutral observer.
+Remember that the role of the UX researcher is to become a neutral observer.
 Step aside from personal influences, feelings and opinions.
 Ground findings in what is witnessed and observed.

 You may find it helpful to write out all your expectations or hypotheses beforehand so you can name them and put them to one side.
 Later, analyse the data and refer to your expectations and hypotheses to notice any differences.